Construction Engineering Technology (CET)

 Typically Offered: Spring.

 Course Description: Intermediate and advanced surveying techniques and procedures with applications to engineering and construction problems; includes mapping, hydrography, and photogrammetry; promotes in-the-field application of techniques.
-Prerequisite(s): EGT 202 and credit or concurrent enrollment in EGT 205.
+Prerequisite(s): CET 202 and credit or concurrent enrollment in EGT 205.

 CET 254 Construction Methods and Equipment Credits: 4